 Your roof’s angle and the direction it faces affect how suited your home is for solar.
 A south-facing roof is best for solar panels.
 West and east-facing rooftops also work well but won’t be as efficient.
 North-facing roofs are often denied for solar panel installation due to their inefficiency.

 Your latitude also influences the best direction for your panels.
 For example, a north-facing roof in Texas or Florida may produce as well as a south-facing roof in Illinois or Pennsylvania.
-Because many utilities charge more for peak electricity in the afternoon, some homeowners opt to install west-facing solar panels to offset these peak charges, even though a south-facing system is more efficient.
+Because many utilities charge more for peak electricity in the afternoon, some homeowners install west-facing solar panels to offset these peak charges, even though a south-facing system is more efficient.

 Several influences, such as average energy use, local climate, and roof structure, can affect your future solar panel system.
-Below are some key factors to consider before installing a solar system. Â
+Below are some key factors to consider before installing a solar system.

-How To Choose Solar Panels
+How Much Do Efficient Solar Panels Cost?

 Our Conclusion

 Although solar panel efficiency is essential to system performance, other factors, such as available roof space, system costs, home design, and climate, could impact when panels work best for your home.
-We recommend obtaining quotes from at least three solar installers to compare panel options, including type, brand, and size.Â
+We recommend getting quotes from at least three solar installers to compare panel options.
+After purchasing a solar panel setup, a solar monitoring system can help ensure it’s functioning properly and ensure you understand your solar systems energy output.

-FAQ About Efficient Solar Panels
+FAQ About Solar Panel Efficiency

 Our Rating Methodology